quincinia/Full-Stack-Open-part-6/README.md

 ## Exercise 6.16
 Adding new notes is now done through the action creator.
 Had a little trouble fixing names of variables, but that wasn't too bad.
 Implementation follows the story.

+## Exercise 6.17
+Votes are now saved to the database.
+Pretty straightforward implementation, had to change around the function parameters for the voting functions.
+Had a little trouble with names again; when assigning the `data` property to an object, you should probably omit the curly brackets.
+I fixed the naming convention for the `createAnecdote` action creator to keep things consistent.